RedHatParichay/tutorial-ken/README.md

 management framework.
 The two projects share the same APIs, but OSKen maintains compatibility with the latest Python packaged, while the Ryu development has frozen for a while.
-We will use pointers to the Ryu documentation and the two controllers can be used interexchangeably.
+We will use pointers to the Ryu documentation and the two controllers can be used interchangeably.

 ## Getting Started